estevaofuzaro98/estevaofuzaro98/README.md

 # Hi there, I'm Estevão 👋

-## I'm a Master's student of Mechanical Engineer!
+## I'm a Mechanical Engineer Master's student!

 - 🧬 I’m currently learning about Structural Health Monitoring and Artificial Immune Systems;
 - 👯 I’m looking to collaborate with other professionals, contributing to the area;